-- 1. Select the concepts of ROS communication, nodes, topic and messages for data transfer applications - 2.
-Demonstrate the model for the simulation and visualization of robots in the ROS platform - 3.
-Use image processing concepts for robot perception using ROS - 4.
-Outline the motion control algorithm to implement localization and navigation in autonomous mobile robots - 5.
-Organize a low level control algorithm for robot arm motion in ROS
+- 1. Implement basic ROS nodes, topics, and services in a robotic system to facilitate communication between different modules. - 2.
+Demonstrate the simulation and visualization of sensor data (e.g., LIDAR or camera data) in the ROS platform. - 3.
+Use image processing concepts and integrate OpenCV with ROS for robot perception. - 4.
+Implement a motion control algorithm to implement localization and navigation in autonomous mobile robots - 5.
+Develop controllers (position, velocity, force) for robot arms in ROS, ensuring accurate movement and task execution.